remydagostino/elm-template/README.md

 - Dead code elimination.
 Elm outputs a lot of unused code.
 - Js bundling.
 Large apps need this so that they can avoid sending down huge piles of code for unused features.
-- A better approach to CSS.
-Either an ability for elm components to load their own CSS or a nice library for doing styles inline.
 - Server side rendering.
 For faster initial page rendering and for exposing your website to robots.
 - Some debugging tools would be nice in development mode.
 A debug toolbar